dchud/unalog2/README.txt

 upkeep, which isn't so bad, I suppose.
 The site was down for all of 2009 because the rewrite got stalled.
 Stuff happens.

+unalog2 is licensed under an MIT-style license; see LICENSE.txt.

 REQUIREMENTS